 There are large multinational accounting firms with SR&ED practices, independent SR&ED consulting firms, and independent consultants.
-In general, my experience has shown that there are key differences.
+All of which you can find on our SR&ED Consultant Directory In general, my experience has shown that there are key differences.
 The large accounting firms are generally less aggressive.
 They know the details of the tax code and, as a result, do a great job of claiming the maximum amount.
 Firms with larger practices often have experts in the specific domain and therefore prepare great claims.

 The independent consultants tend to be more of a mixed bag.
 There are some that have a reputation of being extremely aggressive and have very high CRA review rates while others are the complete opposite.
 Overall, the independent consultants prepare solid SR&ED claims like a well-oiled machine and do more of the heavy lifting for their clients than do large accounting firms.
 The independent consultants are often less expensive than multinational firms and can offer fantastic services.
 By looking into the work experience of the consultant, you can often tell if they are a good fit to prepare your SR&ED claim.